 SPACE does not make performances for the public, but with them.

-The visitors and participants step into an experience.
-By conjuring an imaginary world together the audience gets highly involved in a unique exchange of thoughts that arises on the spot.
+The visitors or participants step into an experience.
+By conjuring an imaginary world together, the audience gets highly involved in a unique exchange of thoughts that arises on the spot.

 SPACE’s performative concepts are increasingly implemented outside the art sector.
-The tailor-made scenarios create immersive experiences that have depth but are not elitist.
-The projects are often humorous and challenge the participants to drop preconditioned thought patterns and make room for new questions, new connections and exchange ideas and experience regardless of expertise, age or cultural background.
+The tailor-made scenarios create immersive experiences that have depth, go beyond existing protocols but are not elitist.
+The projects are often humorous and challenge the participants to drop preconditioned thought patterns and make room for new questions, new connections and exchange ideas and experiences regardless of expertise, age or cultural background.

 ‘…SPACE does not “rub it in”, the artists don’t make political demagoguery worse by going into theatre demagoguery, they have a vision of the world and they are looking forward to our opinion, they do not patronize us, they take us as equal partners, as adults, they go with us in dialogue, they encourage us to self-reflection and self-irony, so we come to a state where we can laugh about ourselves and think about who we are and what kind of a world we live in.’